joohyeon/ctakes-installation/README.md

-# cTAKES/YTEX installation instruction on Windows and MsSQL
+# cTAKES/YTEX installation instruction on Windows and MySQL/MsSQL

 YTEX is an extension of cTAKES developed by Yale.
 This extension enables to store cTAKES outputs in a database such as Oracle, MySQL or MsSQL.
 I had a couple of problems installing cTAKES and YTEX on Windows.
 This helps tacking what problems I had to face and to tweak them to successfully run the cTAKES and YTEX application.